THE NEW CEO'S FIRST 100 DAYS

 As a new CEO, you have been appointed by a board of directors to either turn around an organization, or to continue its success.
 To do this, you need the support of your leadership team, and other influential people within the organization.
 But their support is not guaranteed.
-During your first 100 days on the job, your immediate subordinates, your customers and the entire organization are watching you.
-They are waiting to see you how you relate to them, and based on what you do, they will decide whether or not they are going to support you.
+During your first 100 days in your new role, your immediate subordinates, your customers and the entire organization will be watching you.
+They will wait to see you how you relate to them, and based on what you do or don't do, they will decide whether or not they are going to support you.

-To prevent yourself from slipping or tripping, the focus for your first 100 days should be on:
+To prevent yourself from tripping, the focus for your first 100 days should be on:

 - Understanding the game and context.
 Winning the trust and support of your organization and customers.

 - Putting your own stamp on the organization.
 Building the strategy and values that will guide the organization in the future.

 1. Understand the game and win support.